What is the difference between COSC 1301 and BCIS 1305?

 How can I find out which book is needed for other Computer Science courses?

 Each WCJC campus has an on-site bookstore that sells required and optional course materials.
-If you prefer to purchase your books online, a book list is published on the Computer Science Department website.

 Can I “test out” of any Computer Science courses?
 Can I receive credit for any Computer Science courses through testing, certifications, Tech-Prep, or other agreements?